ShehzadMuhammad/shishafy/README.md

 # shishafy

-This is a mock ecommerce website for Hookah delivery built using ReactJS/NextJS with Typescript for type safety and Django for the backend with GraphQL as the api layer.
+This is a mock ecommerce website for Hookah delivery.

+Frontend: ReactJs, NextJs, Typescript
+Backend: Django
+API: GraphQL
+Database: Postgres